lib_shim_transaction-shim.js

 */

-function _makeNestedTransWrapper(shim, fn, name, spec) {
+function _makeNestedTransWrapper(shim, func, name, spec) {

 return function nestedTransactionWrapper() {